hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

    - database
 ---
 # Overview
-This article briefly introduces the Database Manage System(DBMS), including its Storage, Buffer Pool Manager, Index, Query, Concurrenct Control, Log and Recovery.
+This article briefly introduces the Database Manage System(DBMS), including its Storage, Buffer Pool Manager, Table Index, Query, Concurrenct Control, Log and Recovery.
 A Database Manage System is built by combining these components.

 Before introducing Database Manage System, there are some basic concepts need to explain:
 > A **data model** is collection of concepts for describing the data in a database.